SimonBaars/magisk-auto-screenshot/README.md

 ## Installation
 Download the zip from here: https://github.com/SimonBaars/magisk-auto-screenshot/releases/tag/1.0

 Flash the zip using Magisk.
+Reboot when Magisks prompts you to.

+## How to use
+Check the `Screenshots` folder in the root of your system's storage.
+It should contain a screenshot for every 10 seconds you've been using your phone.